amanikhalid/FlightManagementCompanyProject/README.md

 - Added clear verbs to describe the relationships.

 - This helps bridge the gap between technical schema and business understanding.

+#### 5. ERD Drafting

+- Created an initial ERD diagram mapping entities and relationships.

+- Planned improvements to enhance clarity with relationship verbs on connectors.